Amos

 Introduction

-The reign of Jeroboam II was a golden age for Israel — a time of territorial expansion, military success, and commercial prosperity (2 Kings 14:25).
-Yet beneath this veneer of wealth lay a society rotten with injustice.
+The reign of Jeroboam II was a prosperous period for Israel, marked by territorial expansion, military success, and commercial growth (2 Kings 14:25).
+Yet beneath that prosperity lay a society marked by injustice.
 The rich trampled the poor, courts were corrupted by bribes, merchants used dishonest scales, and the powerful seized the lands of the vulnerable.
-Meanwhile, the nation's religious life was thriving in outward appearance: the sanctuaries at Bethel, Gilgal, and Beersheba bustled with sacrifices, festivals, and offerings.
-Into this complacent prosperity Amos thundered God's message: the LORD despises worship that is divorced from justice.
-The central demand of the book rings out in one of the most famous verses in all of Scripture: "Let justice roll on like a river, and righteousness like an ever-flowing stream" (Amos 5:24).
-God had chosen Israel from among all the nations of the earth — but that election brought greater responsibility, not a guarantee of immunity from judgment (Amos 3:2).
+Meanwhile, outward religion flourished: the sanctuaries at Bethel, Gilgal, and Beersheba were busy with sacrifices, festivals, and offerings.
+Into this climate Amos delivered God's message: the LORD despises worship divorced from justice.
+The book's central demand is clear: "Let justice roll on like a river, and righteousness like an ever-flowing stream" (Amos 5:24).
+God had chosen Israel from among all the nations of the earth, but that election brought greater responsibility, not immunity from judgment (Amos 3:2).

 Structure